 Passing the Peace

-The rest of the afternoon was spent as one might imagine – wandering around, eating good food, drinking warm beverages, observing of lovers gliding on the ice in Bryant Park and lighting a candle at St. Patrick’s with prayers for LGBT Catholics that they might know the peace of God’s love and a community that embraces their whole selves.
+The rest of the afternoon was spent as one might imagine – wandering around, eating good food, drinking warm beverages, observing of lovers gliding on ice in Bryant Park and lighting a candle at St. Patrick’s with prayers for LGBT Catholics that they might know the peace of God’s love and a community that embraces their whole selves.

 The Word Shared